 The Bolsa Bay SMCA allows fishing from shore by hook and line only.
-Due to additional restrictions from the ecological reserve overlay, fishing is only allowed at one site in the very north end of the SMCA near the Bolsa Chica Interpretative Center.
+Due to additional restrictions from the ecological reserve overlay, fishing is only allowed at one site in the very north end of the SMCA near the Bolsa Chica Interpretive Center.
 However, due to rapid bluff erosion this fishing area has been closed since the beginning of the year until bluff stabilization work can be completed.
 There is one survey site at the interpretative center.
 No fishing was observed in this area during our surveys of the site.
 Walking, running and wildlife viewing were the most common activities observed.

 The Bolsa Basin SMCA allows no take of any kind.
-There are two survey sites, one at the walkbridge and one at the tidal inlet.
+There are two survey sites: the walkbridge and the tidal inlet.
 The most common activities here are walking, running, and wildlife viewing.
 Fishing is popular outside the SMCA at the tidal inlet jetties across Bolsa Chica State Beach.

 The Upper Newport Bay SMCA allows fishing from shore using hook and line only.
 Due to the ecological reserve overlay, fishing is only allowed at four designated sites: Castaways Beach, North Star Beach, Rocky Point, and the Jamboree Bridge.
 Each of these is also a survey site.
 The most popular activities are beach recreation and kayaking.
-We observed ten incidences of fishing from boats (six at Castaways, and four at Northstar).
+We observed four incidences of fishing from boats (four at Reefpoint).
 Since this appears to be an ongoing issue in this area, additional signage and educational outreach may be needed.
-We also observed four instances of the taking of "living marine resources" (two times at Castaways, and one time each at Rocky Point and North Star.).

 The Crystal Cove SMCA allows the recreational take of lobster and sea urchin, and of finfish by hook-and-line or spearfishing, and the commercial take of lobster, urchins, and coastal pelagic species such as sardine, anchovy and squid by round haul net.
-The take of all "living marine resources" from tidepools in these MPAs is prohibited.
+The take of all "living marine resources" from tidepools is prohibited.
 This SMCA consists of two distinct jurisdictions:

-- The City of Newport Beach survey areas cover Corona Del Mar Beach, Little Corona Del Mar Beach, and Morning Canyon Beach.
+The City of Newport Beach survey areas cover Corona Del Mar Beach, Little Corona Del Mar Beach, and Morning Canyon Beach.
 The most popular activities here are beach recreation, walking, and tidepooling.
-These are also the most common spots in all of the Orange County MPAs for spearfishing and kayak fishing.
-We did observe two instances of the taking of "living marine resources" at Little Corona Del Mar Beach - The Crystal Cove State Park section covers the Pelican Point, Los Trancos, and Reef Point survey areas.
+These are also the most common spots in all of the Orange County MPAs for spear fishing and kayak fishing.

+The Crystal Cove State Park section covers the Pelican Point, Los Trancos, and Reef Point survey areas.
 The most common activities here are beach recreation, walking, and tidepooling.
 Recreational shore and spear fishing is common, along with commercial lobster and purse seining fishing.
 We observed no taking of "living marine resources" this quarter at Crystal Cove State Park

 The Laguna Beach Marine Reserve does not allow take of any marine resources in the 5.5 mile stretch from Abalone Point in the north to Table Rock point in the south.
 The Reserve contains fifteen survey sites covering almost every accessible beach.
-Beach recreation, walking, running, and wildlife viewing (including tidepooling) are the most popular onshore activities, with surfing, diving, and boating as the most popular offshore activities.
-The potential MPA violations seen in the Laguna Reserve during the quarter involved eight instances of the taking of "living marine resources" from tidepools.
-This includes three times at Shaw's Cove, two times each at Bluebird Beach and Montage, and one time at Fisherman's Beach.
-We also observed two instances of people fishing from private boats, one at Shaw's, and one at Bluebird.
-We also observed two people shore fishing at Shaw's Cove.
+Beach recreation, walking, running, and wildlife viewing (including tidepooling) are the most popular onshore activities with surfing, diving, and boating as the most popular offshore activities.
+The potential MPA violations seen in the Laguna Reserve during the quarter involved nineteen instances of the taking of "living marine resources" from tidepools.
+This includes seventeen times at Shaw's Cove and one time each at Bluebird Beach and Cress.
+We also observed eight instances of people fishing from private boats or charter boats, all of them at Three Arch Bay.
+We also observed five people shore fishing at Shaw's Cove, Three Arch Bay, and Woods Cove.